🇵🇭 Bohol

 Water in some other areas can actually be really murky.
 Not sure if this is because of pollution or natural reasons.

-In regular countries litter is recycled.
-In Bohol they make lanterns out of it.
+In regular countries, litter is recycled.
+In Bohol, they make lanterns out of it.
 I should’ve asked for a blueprint because my room is too dark anyway.

 Tarsiers live here.
-I won’t bore you with standard information about them but do visit them in case they’re gone from our planet (the species is endangered).
+I won’t bore you with standard information about them, but do visit them in case they’re gone from our planet (the species is endangered).

 I’m actually more of a bug and worm guy.
-Who doesn’t want to start their morning with a good cup of fresh Filipino coffee and a pinch of healthy chichaworms.
+Who doesn’t want to start their morning with a good cup of fresh Filipino coffee and a pinch of healthy chichaworms?

 This island is the place with the most kind people, who apologise for being close.
-Where else you would find such gentlemen?
+Where else would you find such gentlemen?

 But sometimes, when you’re close, you don’t need an apology.